Oct 27, 2012

 Sunday brunch~ Ben's General Food Store, B.I.G, Publika

-Sunday morning, woke up late.. he said, lets go for nice brunch at Ben's general food store, which is located inside Ben's Independent Grocer, Publika.
-After moved to MK, we have been regularly go to Publika for food.
-We order 2 breakfast pizza - their signature Big Ben Breakfast and Eggs Benedict, English and cappuccino for me.
+October 2012.
+Sunday morning, woke up late..
+Oppa said, lets go for nice brunch at Ben's~😍This Bens General Food Store is located inside Ben's Independent Grocer in Publika.
+We order 2 breakfast pizza~ their signature Big Ben Breakfast and another breakfast pizza~ Eggs Benedict.
+An English tea for him and a cappuccino for me.

-First pizza is BIG BEN'S BREAKFAST - personal size Pizza with Beef, bacon, chicken sausage, baked beans, button mushrooms, semi-dried tomatoes, hash brown & eggs.
-It's like the big breakfast we had but they make it into pizza.
+First pizza is BIG BEN'S BREAKFAST~ a personal size Pizza with Beef, bacon, chicken sausage, baked beans, button mushrooms, semi-dried tomatoes, hash brown & eggs.
+It's like the usual big breakfast we know where they turn it into pizza with the ingredients that a big breakfast have as filling.

 The second pizza EGGS BENEDICT is turkey ham, spinach, semi-dried tomatoes, truffle oil & poached eggs pizza.
 I love how the spinach taste like when it mixed with poached eggs & ham in this pizza!
-Hubby also commented their food ingredient taste fresh.
+He also commented their food ingredients taste fresh.

 If you are not a big eater, 1 pizza breakfast is enough for 2 adults to share.
 We were told by the waiter who attend to us that 1 breakfast pizza is good for 1 serving.
 So, we ordered 2 breakfast pizza and end up over-stuff our stomach.
 I didn't really enjoy my cappuccino as I was too full to finish it.
-Overall, the pizza taste good, but the brunch cost us RM80++ which is pricey for breakfast only probably because we order 2 pizza!
+Overall, the pizza taste good, but the brunch cost us RM80++ because we order 2 pizza lol!

 Oct 22, 2012